AvePazuzu/CryptoCloud/README.md

 5. Add sha256 checksum of file to the additional data of aes GCM ciphertext

 To-Do:
+- 3 Functions to choose from: Encrypt, Decrypt, Compare
 - Compare function to new file
 - File reader to new file + move into package
 - Documentation